1 million children leave behind lives, friends in Ukraine | Entertainment

 Moldova Prime Minister Natalia Gavrili?a told CNN on Sunday that one in every eight children in her country is a refugee.

+Valeria Varenko, 9, fled with her mother Julia and her little brother from Ukrainian capital Kyiv after bombings had forced them to shelter in the basement of their apartment building.
+After driving day and night for two days, the family reached a temporary refugee reception center in Barabas, Hungary.
+Valeria said she wanted to tell children left behind in Ukraine to be careful, and not to touch any objects in the street because “they could be bombs which can hurt them very much.”
+Her father stayed behind to help defend Kyiv from Russian troops edging closer to the city.
+She said she was very proud of him, and that she misses him “very much.” ''I would really like him to come, but unfortunately he isn't allowed,” she said.
+Her mother Julia, 30, said that even though she was afraid herself, she'd told Valeria to be strong and brave, and that the most important thing was keeping their family together.
+“We will pray that this will all be over soon so we can come home,” Julia said.
 In addition to children, most other refugees are women — the mothers and grandmothers of the children that are bringing them to safety — since Ukrainian men from age 18 to 60 aren't permitted to leave the country.
 That policy is aimed at keeping men available to fight against Russian forces that are making deeper incursions into Ukrainian territory.
 Annamaria's hometown of Kharkiv, Ukraine's second-largest city with 1.5 million inhabitants, has undergone heavy bombardment by Russian forces.
 Residential areas in the city near the Russian border were shelled for several days before a missile strike hit a government building in the city's central Freedom Square last week, killing at least six.
 Ukrainian President Volodymyr Zelenskyy called the attack “frank, undisguised terror.”
 Even though she's only 10, the precocious Annamaria, now a refugee, already knows she wants to be an actress in the United States, and is proud of speaking English at a high level.
 “I want to be an actress in USA and English is a very popular language,” she said.
-“A big per cent of people in the world know it and it's very easy to speak it in other countries.”
+“A big percent of people in the world know it and it's very easy to speak it in other countries.”
 She and her mother, Viktoria, planned to travel on to Hungary's capital, Budapest, but didn't know where they would go after that.
 Annamaria said she hoped to visit Disneyland in Paris.
 Once the war ends, she said, she wants to go back to Kharkiv and reconnect with her friends who have been scattered by Russia's violent invasion.

 “If war stops, I really want to go home because there are my friends, there are beautiful parks, supermarkets, centers, and playgrounds behind my house,” she said.
 “Kharkiv, it's like a piece of your heart.”